aminaahmed-cloud/aminaahmed-cloud/README.md

 - 💬 Ask me about AWS, Gym, Nutrition, Cloud computing, Leadership, Recruitment
 - 📫 How to reach me: Email: amina.iprahim@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: Full time Gym rat, mom and Cloud Engineer at morning and student at night -->
+- ⚡ Fun fact: Full time Gym rat, mom and Cloud Engineer in the morning and student at night -->